King's Cross St Pancras tube station: Services and layout

+There is a siding north of the Victoria line platforms to enable trains from Brixton to terminate, turn around and head back south.
+Additionally, there is a scissors crossover to the west of the sub-surface lines platforms so trains heading eastbound can terminate there and use the scissors crossover to head back west and there is a crossover to the south of the Piccadilly line platforms.

+Connections

-Several London bus routes serve the station, including 17, 30, 46, 63, 73, 91, 205, 214, 259, 390 and 476.
+Several London bus routes serve the station.

 Incidents

 On 2 January 1885, an Irish Nationalist terrorist planted a bomb on the Metropolitan line just west of the station.
 There were no injuries and little damage as the bomb exploded in the tunnel rather than on any train.
 James Cunningham was arrested later that month and sentenced to life imprisonment with hard labour for causing the attack.

 On 28 May 1959, the leading car on a Northern line train derailed just after leaving King's Cross St Pancras, heading for Euston.
 There were no injuries.

 The 7 July 2005 London bombings were a series of co-ordinated bomb attacks, including an explosion in a Piccadilly line train travelling between King's Cross St Pancras and Russell Square which killed 26 people.
 The death toll was the highest of all the incidents, as the Piccadilly line is in a deep tube south of King's Cross and there was nowhere for the blast to escape.